-Your page title & focus keyword
+Your page title and focus keyword

 Optimal title length for SEO

-A mobile result for the same URL:
+And here’s the mobile result for the same URL:

-Page titles & branding
+Page titles and branding

-If you don’t include your site name in your title tag, you’ll also run the risk of Google just changing the title for you.
+If you don’t include your site name in your title tag, you’ll also run the risk of Google automatically changing the title for you.
 As explained in our article on why isn’t Google showing my page title, Google thinks it needs to be there too.
 If you want to read more about branding, be sure to read this post by Marieke: 5 tips on branding.

 Optimizing page titles after publication